Share or Print this page

 Here in South Carolina, we are fortunate to have the nation’s most comprehensive statewide registry of residents diagnosed with Alzheimer’s disease and related dementias.

-In partnership with the SC Alzheimer's Disease Registry, the Alzheimer's Association SC Chapter has produced county fact sheets to shed light on the impact of dementia on our local communities.
+In partnership with the SC Alzheimer's Disease Registry, the Alzheimer's Association SC Chapter produces county fact sheets each year to shed light on the impact of dementia on our local communities.

 The SC Alzheimer's Disease Registry is maintained by the Arnold School of Public Health at the University of South Carolina, with support from the SC Department of Health and Human Services and the SC Revenue and Fiscal Affairs Office.
 Learn more about the Registry and the work of the Office for the Study of Aging.